cloudmesh-community/fa18-523-62/paper/paper.md

 **:mortar_board: Learning Objectives**

-:o: first sentens should not hava had in the paper.
+:o: first sentens should not have had "In this paper".
 First sentence is unclear

 ## Abstract